makarosca/DTU_course_projects/RNAdata_project/README.md

 1) Two classfication models for determination of cancer class based on the gene expression values: the multinomial logistic regression vs simple neural network.
 2) Two regression models for predicting of a gene expression value based on the other gene expression values: the linear regression vs simple neural network.

-For the more detailed description of the project, please read the project report.
+For the more detailed description of the project, please read the project report `Machine_Learning_Project_2.pdf`.

 The data can be downloaded here: https://archive.ics.uci.edu/dataset/401/gene+expression+cancer+rna+seq